wendajiang/wendajiang.github.io/content/reading/v8_runtime.md

 ## V8
 It's a open-source C++ project (JIT-compiler).
 The under the hood section has some interestring doc.

-[Ignition](https://v8.dev/blog/ignition-interpreter) is an interpreter that parse the JS source code and transform into bytecode for post optimizer pipeline.
+[Ignition](https://v8.dev/blog/ignition-interpreter) is an interpreter that parse the JS source code and transform into bytecode for post optimizer pipeline. [design doc](https://docs.google.com/document/d/11T2CRex9hXxoJwbYqVQ32yIPMh0uouUZLdyrtmMoL44/edit?tab=t.0)